3052/dash/internal/dash/readme.md

    - `$Number%08d$`
    - `$Number%09d$`
    - `$RepresentationID$`
-29. add method to replace SegmentTemplate@media
+25. add method to replace SegmentTemplate@media
    - `$RepresentationID$`
    - `$Time$`
-30. SegmentTemplate@startNumber is 1 if missing
+26. SegmentTemplate@startNumber is 1 if missing
-31. SegmentTemplate@timescale is 1 if missing
+27. SegmentTemplate@timescale is 1 if missing
-32. Period@duration is MPD@mediaPresentationDuration if missing
+28. Period@duration is MPD@mediaPresentationDuration if missing
-33. add method to get `Time` values from SegmentTimeline
+29. add method to get `Time` values from SegmentTimeline
-34. add method to get `Number` values from SegmentTimeline
+30. add method to get `Number` values from SegmentTimeline
-35. add method to get `Number` values from SegmentTemplate@startNumber to SegmentTemplate@endNumber
+31. add method to get `Number` values from SegmentTemplate@startNumber to SegmentTemplate@endNumber
-36. add method to get `Number` values from
+32. add method to get `Number` values from
    Ceil(
       AsSeconds(Period@duration) /
       (SegmentTemplate@duration / SegmentTemplate@timescale)
    )
-37. add a method that returns the SegmentTemplate URLs
+33. add a method that returns the SegmentTemplate URLs
-38. use SegmentTemplate@presentationTimeOffset as inital `$Time$`
+34. use SegmentTemplate@presentationTimeOffset as inital `$Time$`
-39. add method to get `time.Duration`
+35. add method to get `time.Duration`
    time.ParseDuration(strings.ToLower(
       strings.TrimPrefix(Period@duration, "PT"),
    ))
+36. add method to get unique ContentProtection from
+   - AdaptationSet
+   - Representation

+37. include test file in same package
+   - test will read all ".mpd" files in the "testdata" folder
+   - user will provide test files
+   - for each file, get the slice of replaced `SegmentTemplate@media` URLs
+   - print slice length, and first and last URLs